 As the New Year begins, now is a great time to reduce your second highest operating expense.
+It’s important to evaluate the best way to save money on office space.
 The following three questions should help you assess your current situation:

-How does your price per square foot align with the changing market?
-Do you know how current market trends have affected your building, your Landlord or your submarket?
 Many times, companies believe they have a good deal and an aggressive rate.
 How do they really know?
-Unless that company executive doubles as a tenant representative in that area, he does not have the data to know what rate he should be paying, what concessions are available and where leverage could be created for his company.
+Unless that company executive doubles as a tenant representative in that area, he does not have the data to know what rate he should be paying.
+It is also likely that they won’t know what concessions are available and where leverage could be created.

 Depending on how you answered each question above, money can be saved.
 Whether you are in the middle of a lease or the expiration date is approaching in the next couple of years, now is great time to have a no-strings-attached consultation with our team.
 We promise only unbiased solutions for your specific company.